KDE/kdenlive/dev-docs/build.md

 1. Set up Craft as described [here](https://community.kde.org/Craft#Setting_up_Craft).
 (On Windows choose MinGW as compiler!)
 2. Start building kdenlive.
 You can simply run `craft --option kdenlive.version=master kdenlive`
-3. Within the craft environment you running Kdenlive is as simple as `kdenlive`
+3. Within the craft environment running Kdenlive is as simple as `kdenlive`

 ### Tips for Craft